crockpotveggies/tinderbox/README.md

 Another @crockpotveggies experiment.

 Tinderbox is an experiment built on the Tinder app API.
-The purpose of the application is to automate the filtering Tinder users and collect data to analyze your own success.
+Tinderbox helps automate the filtering of Tinder users ("swiping left") and collect data to analyze your own success.
 Tinderbox not only gives you a desktop interface for Tinder, but also provides a bot in the background.

 ![Screenshot](https://raw.githubusercontent.com/crockpotveggies/tinderbox/master/public/img/screenshot.jpg)